 For centuries, commerce has taken place between 2 or more people.
 Whether it was a merchant selling olives on the streets of Pompeii or an Aussie guide hired to take clients into the Outback, payments changed hands to cover the cost of goods or services.

-But when these transactions take place over the internet, you need extra help to securely send and receive the payments.
+This advancement has opened the world of commerce up to a whole new audience and form of entrpreneur, but it does mean you need a little extra help to securely send and receive the payments.
 Ecommerce platforms like Shopify fill this void, connecting buyers and sellers so they can enjoy streamlined transactions.

 Ecommerce platforms come in all shapes and sizes, but most of them are designed to allow customers the opportunity to search products or services, learn more about their chosen options, and complete a purchase if desired.
 When it works as smoothly as intended, both the customer and the business owner get exactly what they want.